 Our Impact

-We believe it is imperative to share our work and our impact in an effort to activate youth agency, address the root causes of youth violence and to work towards our long term vision of building an inclusive and equitable future for all.
+We believe it is imperative to share our work and our impact in an effort to activate youth agency, address the root causes of youth violence, and work towards our long-term vision of building an inclusive and equitable future for all.

 Student-centered and student-led.